Vinyl Test Pressing Guide

 Listen on multiple turntables

-Take your test pressings over to a friends house, and see if any skipping or surface noise issues reoccur at the same spots across all of your different test copies.
+Just take your test pressings over to a friend’s house, use their turntable, and see if anything you’ve noticed reoccurs at the same spots across all of your different test copies, when played back on different gear.

 Addressing issues

-If you’ve discovered a legitimate manufacturing issue, communicate with your pressing provider!
-The whole point of doing test pressings is to make sure you’re completely satisfied, and we all want to make sure that the full production run works out great for you.
+If you’ve discovered a legitimate manufacturing issue on your test pressings, communicate with your pressing provider!
+The whole point of doing test pressings is to make sure you’re completely satisfied with the end product, and we all want to make sure that the full production run works out great for you.

 For any issues that you find, make sure that you catalog the character, time, and disc side where the issue is occurring (i.e. “Recurring skipping across multiple turntables and test copies: Side A at approx. 01:39”).

-Most pressing providers will also ask for your catalog number for the project as well, so they can find the metal plates used for the test pressing on their end to check them.
+Most pressing providers will also ask for your catalog number for the project, so they can find the metal plates that were used to make the test pressing and check them.